-Your agents either want to perform well and are worried that they might not be able to with the new solution, or they just aren’t familiar enough with the features and benefits of the software to fully realize its potential.
+Your customer service agents either want to perform well and are worried that they might not be able to with the new support solution.
+Or they just aren’t familiar enough with the features and benefits of the software to fully realize its potential.

 Now, let’s talk about how you can take all these concerns and turn them around.

-The first thing that needs to be done is assuring everyone in the team that the complexity of switching to a new tool is understood.
+Assure everyone on your support team that the complexity of switching to a new tool is understood.

 This means that nobody should feel like they’re expected to miraculously become an expert at it overnight.